Brufico/Brufico.github.io/aboutme.md

 This site is very much under construction now.
 Almost everything is quite sketchy.
 I will improve it as I go.

 I am a *Quantitative Analysis* teacher.

-I have done that for a long time now.
-I have worked in many different settings, and I have worked with Computer Science students, but most of the time I have taught Business students.
+I have done this for a long time now.
+I have worked in many different settings, most of the time with Business students, but also with Computer Science students.
+Last year, at **Essec**, the most frequent background in the group was Engineering.

-I have worked in higher education, in a range of different curricula:
+I have nearly always worked in higher education, in a range of different curricula:

 * Short 2-years programmes (BTS)
 * "Junior" Business Schools (Masters programmes)